artofmarketingscience/artofmarketingscience.github.io/_posts/2018-06-02-DS-regression_modelling_strategies.markdown

 ---
+layout: post
 title:  "Regression Modelling Strategies"
-layout: post
-date: 2018-06-02
-image: /assets/images/markdown.jpg
-headerImage: false
-tag:
-- level up
-star: true
-category: blog
-author: jason fong
+author: Jason Fong
-description: Regression Modelling Strategies
+categories: [Data Sandbox]
+image: assets/images/16.jpg
 ---

 I feel very fortunate to work for an employer like Shopify, that places a lot of value in continuous learning and self development.
 One of the many benefits that we get as employees is an annual self-development budget that we can use on anything to level-up ourselves professionally.
 This year I decided to experiment with taking a 5 day short course on Regression Modelling Strategies offered at Vanderbilt University.
 This blog entry is a summary of sed course material, my experience and recommendations for other Data Scientists in the industry that might be interested in diving deeper into the topic of regression.